(Last Updated On: September 17, 2023)

 If you are a scam victim, it is important to remember that you are not alone.
 There are people who care about you and want to help.
 It is also important to remember that you are not to blame for what happened to you.
 You are the victim of a crime.

-• Accept that you are a victim.
+Accept that you are a victim.
 This does not mean that you have to wallow in self-pity or give up on yourself.
-It simply means acknowledging that what happened to you was wrong and that you were not to blame.
+It simply means acknowledging and accepting that what happened to you was wrong and that you were not to blame.
 When you can do that you become a survivor!

 It is important to remember that recovery from a scam takes time and effort.
 Be patient with yourself and don’t give up.
 There is hope for the future.